abhi-kv29/AMAZON.COM-PRODUCT-PRICE-RANGE-TEST-SCRIPT/README.md

 ### ABOUT

 This script is all about getting prices of all the products related to a particular class.
-Firstly you will be getting redirected to the main amazon website for the indian region, after that the script will start working abd whatever class of product is wanted will be entered into the search box and will be searched afterwards.
+Firstly you will be redirected to the main amazon website for the indian region, after that the script will start working and whatever class of product is wanted will be entered into the search box and will be searched afterwards.
 For more specific results, integrated filters on amazon website for adding a price range are used.
 With this we will get all the products within that particular price range and these results with their price and product name will be traversed and logged in.
 Instead going through different pages to get the desired parameters we take them up from the search results only.

 ---